fieldtrip/website/development/realtime/serial_event.md

 ### Compilation

-We provide a simple ''Makefile'' for the MinGW compiler or GCC.
-Please go to the ''realtime/utilities/serial2event'' directory and type ''make'' or ''mingw32-make''.
+We provide a simple "Makefile" for the MinGW compiler or GCC.
+Please go to the "realtime/utilities/serial2event" directory and type "make" or "mingw32-make".
 Note that you might need to [compile](/development/realtime/buffer) the **buffer** library first.